 Windows, Mirrors, and Doors: Literature and Inclusive Classrooms

 At Participate Learning, our mission to unite our world through global learning begins in the classroom.
-We believe that fostering environments where all students are respected, valued, and seen is fundamental to growing global citizens who feel empowered to pay attention to issues in their communities and the world, feel connected to those issues and the people affected by them, and take action to address those challenges.
-For this reason, building inclusive classroom environments is one of the key instructional practices of Participate Learning’s global citizenship framework.
+We believe that fostering environments where all students are respected, valued, and seen is fundamental to growing global leaders who feel empowered to pay attention to issues in their communities and the world, feel connected to those issues and the people affected by them, and take action to address those challenges.
+For this reason, building inclusive classroom environments is one of the key instructional practices of Participate Learning’s global leadership framework.

 Cultivating inclusive classroom environments

 We hosted a three-week learning experience in October in which we focused on cultivating inclusive classroom environments.
 Teachers from across our global leaders community joined us to discuss best practices and share resources and ideas.
 We explored strategies to nurture inclusive classroom environments in virtual and hybrid settings and reflective discipline practices based on the global competencies.

 Throughout the month, a theme emerged: books are mirrors, windows, and sliding glass doors.
 This phrase was coined in 1990 by Rudine Sims Bishop, and her idea feels more relevant now than ever before, with children learning in increasingly diverse settings where culturally responsive teaching is best practice.